 Acute sinusitis is inflammation (irritation and swelling) of the sinuses.
-It is usually due to a viral infection of the sinuses, although bacteria may be involved in prolonged cases.
-This may follow a cold or other upper respiratory illness.
+It is usually from a bacterial infection that follows an upper respiratory viral infection.
 Your doctor can help you find relief.
 Read on to learn more.

 What is acute sinusitis?